4-Aminobenzoic acid

 4-Aminobenzoic acid (also known as para-aminobenzoic acid or PABA because the two functional groups are attached to the benzene ring across from one another in the para position) is an organic compound with the formula H2NC6H4CO2H.
-PABA is a white solid, although commercial samples can appear gray.
+PABA is a white crystalline solid, although commercial samples can appear gray.
 It is slightly soluble in water.
 It consists of a benzene ring substituted with amino and carboxyl groups.
 The compound occurs extensively in the natural world.

 Production and occurrence

 In industry, PABA is prepared mainly by two routes: